Mocap Everyone Everywhere: Lightweight Motion Capture With Smartwatches and a Head-Mounted Camera: Experiments

 $\sbullet$ \textbf{Jitter:} Jitter indicates how smooth the motion is, and is measured by acceleration changes over time averaged by body joints.
 Here we present the relative ratio between the jitter of the predicted motion and the ground truth.

-\textbf{Baselines.} Since we are the first to estimate full body motion from an egocentric camera and two IMU sensors, there exist no directly competing baselines.
-Thus, here, we compare our estimation module $\mathcal{F}_{est}$ with previous SOTAs based on (1) 6 IMUs (full body)~\cite{yi2022pip, jiang2022tip}, and (2) VR devices (upper body, 6 DoF)~\cite{du2023agrol}, which pursue the similar goals with more cues than ours through additional sensors or 6DoF hand measurements.
+\textbf{Baselines.} Since we are the first to estimate full body motion from a head-mounted camera and two IMU sensors, no direct baselines exist.
+Thus, we compare our estimation module $\mathcal{F}_{est}$ with previous SOTAs based on (1) 6 IMUs (full body)~\cite{yi2022pip, jiang2022tip}, and (2) VR devices (upper body, 6 DoF)~\cite{du2023agrol}, which pursue similar goals with more information than our setup through additional sensors or 6DoF hand measurements.
 In the context of wearable and outdoor motion capture, we consider IMU-based methods as our main competitors.
 However, for completeness, we additionally compare with the VR device-based methods due to their technical similarity to our approach of estimating motion from upper body sensors.
 Note that in this comparison we assume fixed flat floor planes since previous approaches cannot handle varying floor levels.